American University of Beirut: History

 On January 23, 1862, W. M. Thomson proposed to a meeting of the American Board of Commissioners for Foreign Missions that a college of higher learning, that would include medical training, should be established in Beirut with Dr. Daniel Bliss as its president.
 On April 24, 1863, while Bliss was raising money for the new college in the United States and England, the State of New York granted a charter for the Syrian Protestant College.
 The college, which was renamed the American University of Beirut in 1920, opened with a class of 16 students on December 3, 1866.
 Bliss served as its first president, from 1866 until 1902.
 In the beginning Arabic was used as the language of instruction because it was the common language of the ethnic groups of the region, and prospective students needed to be fluent in Ottoman Turkish or in French as well as in English.
 In 1887 the language of instruction became English.

-AUB alumni have had a broad and significant impact on the region and the world for many years.
+AUB alumni have had an impact on the region and the world for many years.
 For example, 20 AUB alumni were delegates to the signing of the United Nations Charter in 1945—more than any other university in the world.
 AUB graduates continue to serve in leadership positions as presidents of their countries, prime ministers, members of parliament, ambassadors, governors of central banks, presidents and deans of colleges and universities, academics, business people, scientists, engineers, doctors, teachers, and nurses.
 They work in governments, the private sector, and in nongovernmental organizations.

 During the Lebanese Civil War (1975–1990) AUB pursued various means to preserve the continuity of studies, including enrollment agreements with universities in the United States.
 In 1982 acting president David S. Dodge was kidnapped on campus by pro-Iranian Shiite Muslim extremists.
 On January 18, 1984, AUB President Malcolm H. Kerr was murdered outside his office by members of Islamic Jihad, which preceded the Hezbollah.
 In 1984 and 1985 a number of university staff were kidnapped, including electrical engineering professor Frank Regier, professor J. Leigh Douglas, professor Philip Padfield, professor Joseph Cicippio, dean of the faculty of Agricultural and Food Sciences Thomas Sutherland (held captive from 1985 to 1991), director David Jacobsen, and librarian Peter Kilburn (killed by his captors).
 In all, 30 university-connected people were kidnapped during the war.